rezacsedu/Neural-Ensemble-Method-for-Cancer-Prediction/README.md

 ## Final dataset with all genes
 Recursive feature elimination: common_moduls->feature_ranking: We used Recursive Feature Elimination(RFE) from sklearn.feature_selection.

+## A quick example
+A quick example on a small dataset can be performed as follows:
+* python3 load_data.py
+* python3 model.py
+* python3 grad_cam.py

 ## Citation request
     @inproceedings{karim2018recurrent,